A Rainbow in Deep Network Black Boxes: Numerical results

 The successive increases and decreases in dimensionality due to the weights and non-linearity across deep network layers have been observed by \citet{recanatesi-lajoie-dimensionality-compression-expansion} with a different dimensionality measure.
 The observation that weight matrices of trained networks are low-rank has been made in several works which exploited it for model compression \citep{ranzato-de-freitas-predicting-low-rank-parameters,denton2014exploiting,yu2017compressing}, while the high-dimensional embedding property of random feature maps is well-known via the connection to their kernel \citep{rahimi-recht-random-features,scetbon-harchaoui-spectrum-dot-product-kernel}.
 The rainbow model integrates these two properties.
 In neuroscience, high-dimensional representations with power-law spectra have been measured in the mouse visual cortex by \citet{stringer-harris-power-law-geometry}.
 Such representations in deep networks have been demonstrated to lead to increased predictive power of human fMRI cortical responses \citep{elmoznino-bonner-representation-dimensionality} and generalization in self-supervised learning \citep{ghosh-richards-power-law-representation-ssl}.

 \paragraph{Unsupervised approximations of weight covariances.} The learning complexity of a rainbow network depends upon the number of parameters needed to specify the weight covariances $(C_j)_{j \leq J}$ to reach a given performance.
-After having shown that their informative subspace is of dimension significantly lower than the network width, we now show that this subspace can be efficiently approximated by taking into account unsupervised information.
+After having shown that their informative subspace is of dimension significantly lower than the network width, we now show that this subspace can be efficiently approximated by taking into account unsupervised information (that is, information about the distribution of the input $x$ but not the target output $y$).

 We would like to define a representation of the weight covariances $C_j$ which can be accurately approximated with a limited number of parameters.
 We chose to represent the infinite-width activations $\phi_j$ as KPCA feature vectors, whose uncentered covariances $\expectt[x]{\phi_j(x) \, \phi_j(x)\trans}$ are diagonal.
 In that case, the weight covariances $C_j$ for $j > 1$ are operators defined on $H_{j-1} = \ell^2(\NN)$.
 It amounts to representing $C_j$ relatively to the principal components of $\phi_{j-1}$, or equivalently, the kernel principal components of $x$ with respect to $k_{j-1}$.
 This defines unsupervised approximations of the weight covariance $C_j$ by considering its projection on these first principal components.
 We now evaluate the quality of this approximation.